Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Let’s explore how!

-Sometimes there are sudden bursts of intense feelings of worry and fear that happen without you being a silent panic attack.
+Sometimes there are sudden bursts of intense feelings of worry and fear that happen without you being aware—a silent panic attack.

-Instead of breathing fast, shaking, or feeling pain in your chest the way you might during a regular panic attack, you just feel really uneasy and distressed inside.
+Instead of breathing fast, shaking, or feeling chest pain—the way you might during a typical panic attack, you start feeling really uneasy and distressed inside.

 Some people are more likely than others to have silent panic attacks.